Guide to New Zealand workplaces

 - enjoy working without close supervision

-- expect to be asked to do a range of tasks, not just those they were hired for.
+- be willing to do a range of tasks, not just those they were hired for.

-What would you say about how you work?
-What are you like compared to Kiwis?
+What are you like compared to New Zealanders?

-For more information and advice about settling into the Kiwi workplace, visit our section on our New Zealand way of working.
+For more information and advice about settling into the New Zealand workplace, visit our section on our New Zealand way of working.

-They Kiwi accent may be unfamiliar to you.
-Kiwis often speak very fast and use a lot of information language (slang).
+They New Zealand accent may be unfamiliar to you.
+New Zealanders often speak very fast and use a lot of informal language (slang).

 Ask them to slow down and explain any words you do not understand.
 You will soon find it much easier to follow what they are saying.

-If you have an unfamiliar accent when you speak English your new colleagues may find it hard to understand you to begin with.
-If you speak fast, slow down and make longer pauses.
+If you have an unfamiliar accent when you speak English your new workmates may find it hard to understand you to begin with.
+If you speak fast, slow down and pause between sentences.

 What about my English language skills?

-If you do not feel confident when you speak English, or you need to improve your reading and writing skills, talk to your employer about help available.
+If you do not feel confident when you speak English, or you need to improve your English reading and writing skills, talk to your employer about getting some help.

 Practise your English whenever you can